I. Academic Advising

 4. In applying the sanctions listed in the Student Conduct Code, "loss of registered status for a period of time" shall be substituted for the sanction of "suspension." .

-5 The Dean's/Board's sanction may be appealed by the president of the organization.
+5 The Associate Vice President's/Board's sanction may be appealed by the president of the organization.
 The Appeals Board will consider the case as outlined in Section III.

 The grades and credits earned by college students in their courses provide an important measure of the quality and extent of their academic achievements.
 Preserving the integrity and significance of grades and credits is a professional responsibility of the teaching faculty, but requires the cooperation and support of students.
 The present policy is designed to assist faculty and students in this task.
 First, it identifies the basic presumption underlying the integrity and significance of academic grades and credits.
 Second, it defines as academically improper, and officially forbids, all forms of student behavior that undermine, or that could reasonable be interpreted as undermining, the validity of this basic presumption.
 Finally, it requires faculty to take reasonable steps to prevent such behavior from occurring and to take appropriate academic action when it does occur.

 Grades or credits are fair and equitable measures of academic achievement only on the presumption that the academic work submitted by each student is his or her own and is created under course conditions or rules (e.g., time and resources allowed for the completion of an examination) common to all students in that course.

 The moment this presumption's validity is reasonably doubted, the integrity of grades and credits as signs of actual academic achievement is seriously undermined.
 Therefore, it is incumbent on students and faculty alike to ensure that the validity of the basic presumption is preserved beyond any reasonable doubt.